Alexis Georgoulis: Politics

 As a member of Syriza, he was elected to the European Parliament on 26 May 2019 for a four-year term.
 His platform included the promotion of the cinema of Greece.
+When his involvement in an alleged case of sexual harassment went public in 2023, he was expelled from both Syriza and The Left in the European Parliament – GUE/NGL.